-CHALLENGE: The design team of Populous and ABCP Architecture were challenged to capture Quebec City’s culture in the design of Videotron Centre, while addressing the need for a multi-functional venue within the city that could be designed to NHL standards while still effectively accommodating an array of events.
-Adjacent to ExpoCite – the city’s 4 million square foot site that hosts trade shows, events and business gatherings – the arena’s site was an opportunity to create a flexible, iconic and accessible space that would come to define the district.
+CHALLENGE.
+Together with ABCP Architecture, we were challenged to capture Quebec City’s culture and address the city’s need for a multi-functional venue to accommodate a wide array of events.
+Adjacent to ExpoCite – the city’s 4-million-square-foot exhibition center that hosts trade shows, events and business gatherings – the arena’s site was an opportunity to create a flexible, iconic and accessible entertainment space that would define the district.

-INNOVATION: The arena design makes elegant use of simple geometry to create a form that is intended to evoke notions of winters in Quebec City and drifting snow on the landscape.
-The rectilinear main entry hall addresses a grand public plaza with a translucent façade, blurring the lines between interior and exterior and providing inviting glimpses inside.
-The arena mass becomes a “drift” itself, with multiple ribbons of glazing cascading 360 degrees around the façade, providing crevasses of light and views for patrons as they move throughout the two public and two premium concourses.
+INNOVATION.
+The arena’s interior design makes elegant use of simple geometry to evoke notions of winters in Quebec City and drifting snow on the landscape.
+Outside, the arena mass becomes a “drift” itself, with multiple ribbons of glazing cascading 360 degrees around the exterior.
+These provide fractures of light and views for patrons as they move throughout the two public and two premium concourses.

-Pragmatically, the arena was designed for maximum flexibility, allowing for a multitude of concert and show configurations – ranging from 3,700 for an intimate theater experience to nearly 20,000 for a center stage concert.
-Two open bar spaces, which are accessible to all spectators, and an array of premium spaces are also incorporated.
-Dynamic club seating options, private suites, loge seats and a unique bunker suite offer spectators high-end amenities and seating neighborhoods that speak to a diverse spectator base and maximize revenue generation opportunities.
+Designed for maximum flexibility, the arena allows for a variety of concert and show configurations – ranging from a 3,700-seat intimate theater experience to nearly 20,000 for a center stage concert.
+Two open bar spaces, which are accessible to all spectators and an array of premium spaces are also incorporated.

-IMPACT: Videotron Centre will have an immediate impact on Quebec City’s entertainment landscape when it opens in 2015, as the team has already attracted the Quebec Remparts of the Quebec Major Junior Hockey League, who will be the first tenants of the new venue.
-The arena’s elegant design and multi-functionality of spaces, configurations and premium seating offerings will ensure the viability of the arena for decades to come.
+IMPACT.
+Videotron Centre had an immediate impact on Quebec City’s entertainment landscape when it opened in 2015, attracting the globe’s best entertainers and also the Quebec Remparts of the Quebec Major Junior Hockey League as a permanent tenant.
+The arena’s elegant design and multi-functionality of spaces, configurations and premium seating offerings ensure the viability of the arena for decades to come.